 The triple marker test is normally done between the 15th and 20th week of pregnancy.
 This test detects the complications in the fetus.
 It is mostly recommended to those

 - who are above 35 years of age

 - with a family history of birth defects

 - who had a viral infection in pregnancy

 - women exposed to radiation in the past

 What are the benefits of Triple Marker Test?

-Any potential complications associated with pregnancy can detected at an early stage with the help of triple marker test.
-It also helps to detect the presence of multiple fetus.
-This helps the parents to prepare for the birth.
+Any potential complications associated with pregnancy can be detected at an early stage with the help of a triple marker test.
+It also helps to detect the presence of multiple fetuses.
+This helps the parents to prepare for birth.

 How to prepare for the test?

 The Triple Marker Test does not require any special preparation.
 You can have your normal diet prior to the test and carry on your regular activities prior to the test.